sonocotta/raspberry-media-center/README.md

 ### DAC Configuration - Louder Raspberry Pi

 TAS5805M DAC is not supported by default Raspbian distribution, therefore some work needs to be done to enable it.
-[Linked repo](https://github.com/sonocotta/tas5805m-for-raspbian-paspberry-pi-zero) contains code and instruction on how to configure it.
+[Linked repo](https://github.com/sonocotta/tas5805m-for-raspbian-paspberry-pi-zero) contains code and instructions on how to configure it.
 It will take you 5 minutes and one reboot.

 ### Bare OS Options

 With the bare OS you're in full control of what to install and configure.
-IT is totally up to your use case.
+It is totally up to your use case.

 |          | Raspbian                       | DietPi                             | PostmarketOS                               |
 |----------|--------------------------------|------------------------------------|--------------------------------------------|